This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 Online clothes shopping — do you totally love it or do you avoid it at all costs?

 I have been in both camps at various points in my clothes-wearing life.
-There was a time when I refused to order any clothing item online for fear that it wouldn’t work out.
-The thought of trying to return brought on more anxiety than thoughts of the dentist.
+There was a time when I refused to order any clothing item online for fear of crushing disappointment.
+The thought of trying to return my selections brought on more anxiety than thoughts of the dentist.

-Alternatively, I wandered through a phase when I wouldn’t ever be caught in an actual store and handing over the money to pay for things.
-I’d just order up a storm, clear (and by that I mean pay off) that “virtual number” at the end of the month, and hope for the best with my hauls.
+Alternatively, I wandered through a phase when I wouldn’t ever be caught in an actual store, handing over actual money.
+I’d just order up a storm, clear (and by that I mean pay off) that “virtual number” on my credit card statement at the end of the month, and hope for the best with my hauls.

-Obviously there are pros and cons for each of these shopping strategies.
-Yet the idea of sitting on my couch in my PJs and having any item I want basically shipped straight to my outstretched hands was enough to make me “risk it for the biscuit” a little too often.
+Obviously, there are pros and cons for each of these shopping strategies.
+Yet the idea of sitting on my couch in my PJs and having any item I want basically shipped straight to my outstretched hands was enough to make me “risk it for the biscuit,” perhaps a little too often.

 Will I ever swear off of online clothes shopping?
 Absolutely not!
 And so I had to figure out the best techniques so that I can enjoy the convenience, while minimizing the risk of disappointment.